KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 <!--
 Summary

+When Abigail was young, she didn't like math, science, and computers.
+Her parents would show her how to do a chore, then leave her to do it herself.
+She credits them with having taught her how to bring people into open source.
+That is her purpose in life.

+In 2017, after her undergraduate studies, she took part in a Django Girls workshop with DjangoCon US Organizer Noah as her mentor.
+She was encouraged to give back by teaching other women how to code.
+She went on to be an organizer or mentor at 25 events with 500+ participants in cities and and remote areas of Ghana.
+She was happy to be the first female mentor, but not satisfied.
+She encouraged other women to become involved.

+Only two years later, at PyCon Africa Django Girls workshop in Ghana, all of the coaches were women.
+It was a proud moment and a result of that effort.

+Abigail told the stories of six people she had met through her open source work.
+Some were shy or inexperienced.
+Others were more established.
+Some were coders, some weren't.
+Some had a passion.
+Otherws were trying to figure out where they could fit in.
+She was able to get to know them and see their potential.
+Like her parents, she taught them how to do tasks, then left them on their own to grow into leadership and perhaps find themselves in the process.
+She has been able to "10x" her impact this way.

+Abigail talked about some of the challenges faced.
+* Lack of opportunities (especially for junior developers)
+* Lack of paid open source work
+* Lack of resources
+* Travel and visa difficulties

+Abigail missed out on some high profile international speaking opportunities due to visa denials.
+Being a US grad student has opened doors.

+Abigail talked about organizers who have grown the Africa Python/Django community, looked out for her, and pushed her outside of her comfort zone.

+She has taken chances and created opportunities.
+She is currently on a journey to become an open source program manager, using all of her lessons learned.
+Contributing to open source has helped her develop resilience, embrace discomfort, achieve personal growth, and find purpose.

+Her resume is impressive.

+She invited the audience to DjangoCon Africa in Zanzibar, Tanzania from November 6-11.

+She asked the audience to consider how they are helping bring people into open source, especially people who do not necessarily love coding.
+She hopes her story will inspire others to give back to their local communities.
 -->

 Abigail and I have been following each other on social media for quite a while.
 I was really excited to meet her in person!